 County Connection participates in the Regional Transit Discount Card Program which allows people with disabilities, those traveling with an attendant, and certain veterans to ride at reduced fares on all Bay Area transportation systems.
-The Bay Area Partnership Transit Coordination Committee (PTCC), administers the Discount Card Program.
+It is also a Clipper card, and you can add cash value or products.

 Upon receiving your Discount ID Card, you are immediately eligible for reduced fares on all participating public transit systems.
 No additional proof of eligibility is required, but you must show the Discount ID Card at the time you pay the fare.

-The non-refundable fee for a new Regional Transit Discount Card is $3.00.
-The fee for the replacement of a lost card is $5.00.
+As of January 9, 2022 there are no fees for new and renewal cards.
+The replacement card fee is reduced to $3.
 Acceptable forms of payment are cash (no bills larger than $20) and checks (credit cards are not accepted).

 If you are eligible under one of the “Basic” categories noted below, you may apply under that category.
 “Basic” eligibility does not require medical certification.
 To qualify for Basic Eligibility, bring original documents of one of the following with your application: